sara-nl/Open-Benchmarking/README.md

 Basically there are three simple tests to run the benchmarks
 1. Setup the programming environment.
 2. Install the libraries.
-3. Change the configuration files and run / design the tests.
+3. Change the configuration files and run / design the tests depending on number of CPU cores.

 #### Programming Environment